celestiaorg/docs/docs/developers/install-optimint.md

 ```

 With that, we have Optimint changes added to the project directory.
 Now,
-let's build the wordle app!
+let's build the Wordle app!